Board of Directors

 - Compensation Committee Charter Opens a document in a new window that may not meet accessibility guidelines

-- Corporate Governance & Nominating Committee Charter Opens a document in a new window that may not meet accessibility guidelines
+- Corporate Governance and Public Responsibility Committee Charter Opens a document in a new window that may not meet accessibility guidelines

 The Board of Directors of American Airlines Group Inc. has adopted this Code of Ethics – each member is expected to abide by these laws.
 This code is intended to: